redfin/react-server/README.md

 # make a new react-server project in the CURRENT directory
 yo react-server

-# compile and run the new app
+# run the new app
-npm run compile
 npm run start
 # go to http://localhost:3000
 ```